-Geocaching is an outdoor pastime in which participants use a global position satellite (GPS) receiver to find hidden objects, known as geocaches.
+Geocaching is an outdoor pastime in which participants use a global position satellite (GPS) receiver or mobile device to find hidden objects, known as geocaches.

 At the time of publishing, there are more than 3 million geocaches hidden throughout the world in over 190 countries.
 Of those just shy of 80,000 geocaches are hidden across Australia, with just a little over 14,000 hidden and active in South Australia.

 This video from Groundspeak, Inc. provides a quick overview of what geocaching is all about.

 The first geocache in South Australia was ‘Sandy Creek’ which was placed on 17 December 2000, in Sandy Creek Conservation Park.
 Unfortunately it is no longer active having been archived on 11 November 2001.
 The co-ordinates for this geocache was at S 34° 36.355 E 138° 51.211.

 The oldest current geocache in South Australia is GC114, located in the Riverland, and is known as ‘Riverland Geocache’.
 This geocache was placed on 1 January 2001.

 Geocaching is a modern version of the traditional game of hide and seek.
 Someone hides a container, named a geocache, and then tells others, via a listing website, where it is hidden.

 A geocache can vary enormously in size, starting from being extremely small (known as a micro geocache) all the way through to a 44 gallon steel drum (known as a large geocache).